benbraou/flex-layout-wiki/fxFlex-API.md

 #### Empty fxFlex Values

-When the Angular compiler builds an instance of the FlexDirective, it initializes the
+When the Angular compiler builds an instance of the **FlexDirective**, it initializes the

 ```js
 @Input('fxFlex') set(val) {....}